 The Ultralight permit includes the privilege of flying non-Ultralight Aeroplanes as long as they meet the specified seat, weight and stall speed criteria.
 The Recreational and Private licences include the privilege of flying all Ultralights.

 FYI, in the United States it is legal to fly a single seat aircraft without a pilot licence or any form of medical if it meets the requirements of Federal Air Regulation Part 103.
 This is explained in our FAQ on Aircraft Registration.

 No. Unlike the Aeroplane category, the Ultralight category is not further subdivided into 'classes' such as Land or Sea, Single or Multi-Engine.
 This means that a Seaplane rating is not mandatory to fly an ultralight on floats.

 Of course, training is definitely advisable for landlubbers even though not legally required!
-Moreover, if you want to carry a passenger on a float equipped Advanced Ultralight you must have completed some flight training, dual and solo, on floats.
-There are no specific amounts of time or takeoffs and landings.
+If you want to carry a passenger on a float equipped Advanced Ultralight you must have completed some flight training, dual and solo, on floats.
+There are no minimum hours or takeoffs and landings.